Karnataka Power Transmission Corporation

 The Karnataka Power Transmission Corporation Limited, also known as KPTCL, is the sole electricity transmission and distribution company in state of Karnataka.
 Its origin was in Karnataka Electricity Board.
 Until 2002, the Karnataka Electricity Board (KEB) handled electricity transmission and distribution across the state.
-It was then broken up, with Karnataka Power Transmission Corporation Ltd (KPTCL) established to manage the transmission business.
+It was then broken up, with Karnataka Power Transmission Corporation Ltd (KPTCL) established to manage the transmission business..
+KPTCL is Karnataka state government enterprise.
 This electricity transmission and distribution entity was corporatised to provide efficient and reliable electric power supply to the people of Karnataka state.
 KPTCL scope of work includes the handling of large projects in the field of energy.

+Karnataka Power Transmission Corporation Limited (KPTCL) has started using drone technology with sensors to spot the defects along its electricity transmission lines spread all over the Karnataka state.

+Day wise Electricity load curve of Karnataka state can be accessed.